Oatsinthepine/Brain-Tumor-Prediction/README.md

 ---

 ### Step 0.5: For local running flask app, please ensure you has installed SQLite3 on your machine.
-This project uses SQLite as the database, you need to have SQLite installed.
+This project uses SQLite as the database.
 - [link to SQLite installation guide](https://sqlite.org/)

 ---